vanderpatrick/SkateGram/README.md

 ![info content image](/static/images/footer.png)

 - Home section
-    - Simple homepage for registered users to access the blog content which consists of a list of the most recent blog posts
+    - Simple homepage for registered users to access the blog content which consists of a list of the most recent blog posts.
     - The user cannot access the content of the blog without being registered, defensive code was applied to all content pages.
     - After the user becomes registered he is allowed to log in and see the contents of the application.
     - Pagination system that allows users to navigate to older posts.